rikedyp/link/docs/Discussion/TechDetails.md

 ## Other Limitations

-* Namespaces must be named.
+- Namespaces must be named.
 To be precise, it must be true that `ns≡(⎕NS⍬)⍎⍕ns`.
 Scripted namespaces must not be anonymous.
 When creating an unscripted namespace, we recommend using `⎕NS` dyadically to name the created namespace (for example `'myproject' ⎕NS ⍬` rather than `myproject←⎕NS ⍬`).
 This allows retrieving namespace reference from its display from (for example `#.myproject` rather than `#.[namespace]`).
-* Link does not support namespace-tagged functions and operators (e.g. `foo←namespace.{function}`).
+- Link does not support namespace-tagged functions and operators (e.g. `foo←namespace.{function}`).
-* Changes made using `←`, `⎕NS`, `⎕FX`, `⎕FIX`, `⎕CY`, `)NS` and `)COPY` or the APL line `∇` editor are not currently detected.
+- Changes made using `←`, `⎕NS`, `⎕FX`, `⎕FIX`, `⎕CY`, `)NS` and `)COPY` or the APL line `∇` editor are not currently detected.
 For Link to be aware of the change, a call must be made to [Link.Fix](/API/Link.Fix.md).
 Similarly, deletions with `⎕EX` or `)ERASE` must be replaced by a call to [Link.Expunge](/API/Link.Expunge.md).
-* Link does not support source files that define multiple names, even though 2∘⎕FIX does support this.
+- Link does not support source files that define multiple names, even though 2∘⎕FIX does support this.
-* The detection of external changes to files and directories is currently only supported under .Net and .Net Core.
+- The detection of external changes to files and directories is currently only supported under .Net and .Net Core.
 Note that the built-in APL editor *will* detect changes to source files on all platforms, but not before the editor is opened.
-* Source code must not have embedded newlines within character constants, although ⎕FX does allow this.
+- Source code must not have embedded newlines within character constants, although ⎕FX does allow this.
 Link will error if this is attempted.
 This restriction comes because newline characters would be interpreted as a new line when saved as text file.
 When newline characters are needed in source code, they should be implemented by a call to `⎕UCS` e.g. `newline←⎕UCS 13 10  ⍝ carriage-return + line-feed`
-* Although Link 3.0 will work with version 18.0, Dyalog v18.1 is recommended if it is important that all source be preserved as typed.
-Earlier versions of APL have small glitches that occasionally lose the source as typed under certain circumstances.
+- Although Link 3.0 will work with version 18.0, Dyalog v18.1 is recommended if it is important that all source be preserved as typed.
+Earlier versions of APL may occasionally lose the source as typed under certain circumstances.